r-mashoodh/rrbs_pipeline/README.md

-# Teaching RRBS Data Analysis
+# Teaching: RRBS Data Analysis

 ## Purpose
 These scripts will take you through analysing RRBS data.